nawshad/DI/src/extraction/README.md

             - https://docling-project.github.io/docling/examples/advanced_chunking_and_serialization/#setup
   - Optimization strategies for large scale file loading.
     - Parallel batch processing.

+- Develop all the functions that we will perform while extraction using nlp utils:
+  - coref_resolution based chunking
+  - different other chunkings (for langchain based chunking)
+  - entity_doc_rel

 ### Docling Wisdom:
 -  See the docling parsed json for more info: